 1. Work Through Different Timeframes

 Identify timeframe intervals in your project, so that you can work with group periods before getting into a detailed insight.
-This strategy allows you to run the scenarios faster without losing flexibility or adding dilution for the optimization as it happens when we reblock.
+This strategy allows you to run the scenarios faster without losing flexibility or adding dilution for the optimization, which happens when we reblock.

 The idea is to make each optimized period represent biennial, triennial, or decennial plans.
-MiningMath allows you to do it easily by just adjusting some constraints to fit with the timeframe selected, as shown in the example late.
+MiningMath allows you to do it easily by simply adjusting some constraints to fit with the timeframe selected, as shown in the example below.
 Try to run with and without dump/total productions to check potential bottlenecks and impacts on waste profiles, which could be useful for fleet management exercises.
 Also, test with wider mining widths than required, as this is a complex non-linear constraint and you might find better shapes without losing value.
 Notice that in this example, the processing was not fully achieved, and this kind of approach helps us to understand which constraints are interfering the most in the results.

 MiningMath algorithm simultaneously considers all constraints inputted, making a global optimization to generate your pushback in a single step giving the maximum potential.

 Processing capacity: 50 Mt in 5 years.